-The Reorganized Debtor intends to sell its Feed Mill and Acreage as possible after the Effective Date.
+The Reorganized Debtor intends to sell its Feed Mill and Acreage as soon as possible after the Effective Date.
 The Debtor believes that the fair market value of the Feed Mill is \$2,000,000 and that the fair market value of the Acreage is approximately \$230,000.00.
-In addition to paying in full the Allowed Secured Claim of Iowa Prairie Bank in full, The Reorganized Debtor will use the proceeds of such sale to fund plan payments and operational expenses.
+In addition to paying in full the Allowed Secured Claims of Iowa Prairie Bank and FWS in full, the Reorganized Debtor will use the proceeds of such sale to fund plan payments and operational expenses.
 The Reorganized Debtor shall be authorized to sell and or refinance its tangible personal property and intangible intellectual property to enable it to comply with the terms of the Plan and to operate its business.